thingsym/multi-device-switcher/readme.md

 # Introducing Multi Device Switcher

 This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game and custom).
-This plugin detects if your site is being viewed by UserAgent and switches to selected theme.
+This plugin detects if your site is being viewed by UserAgent, and switches to selected theme.
-The Custom Switcher can add to every device.
+The Custom Switcher can add every device.

 ## How do I use it?